 Lymphoma

-Lymphoma (historically lymphosarcoma was used for diffuse forms of the disease) is a malignancy arising from lymphocytes or lymphoblasts.
-Lymphoma can be restricted to the lymphatic system or can arise as extranodal disease.
-This, along with variable aggressiveness results in a diverse imaging appearance.
+Lymphoma is a malignancy arising from lymphocytes or lymphoblasts.
+It can be restricted to the lymphatic system or arise as extranodal disease.
+This, along with variable aggressiveness, results in a diverse imaging appearance.

 Lymphoma accounts for ~3-4% of all cancers 1-3.
 They are more common in developed countries.